ibm-cloud-docs/speech-to-text/language-resource.md

 -   Handle foreign words.
 For example, the French word <code>gar&ccedil;on</code> contains a character that is not found in the English language.
 You can specify a sounds-like of `gaarson`, replacing <code>&ccedil;</code> with `s`, to tell the service how English speakers would pronounce the word.

 Speech recognition uses statistical algorithms to analyze audio, so adding a word does not guarantee that the service will transcode it with complete accuracy.
 When adding a word, consider how it might be pronounced; use the `sounds_like` field to provide a variety of pronunciations that reflect how a word can be spoken.
-The following sections provide language-specific guidelines for specifying a sounds-like.
+The following sections provide language-specific guidelines for specifying a sounds-like pronunciation.

 #### Guidelines for US English
 {: #wordLanguages-enUS}